-- CEO: six times the annual salary as approved by the Board of Trustees in the year the CEO was initially elected or appointed - COO: three times the annual salary of the COO as approved by the Board of Trustees in the year the COO was initially elected or appointed. - Each of the CFO and CIO: two times the annual salary of the applicable office approved by the Board of Trustees in the year the officer was initially elected or appointed.
+- · CEO: six times the annual salary as approved by the Board of Trustees in the year the CEO was initially elected or appointed - COO: three times the annual salary of the COO as approved by the Board of Trustees in the year the COO was initially elected or appointed. - CFO: two times the annual salary of the applicable office approved by the Board of Trustees in the year the officer was initially elected or appointed.